kyan-yang/StudyTok/README.md

 # StudyTok

-Convert study documents into Gen-Z style TikToks with background gameplay.
+Upload any study material and convert into Gen-Z style TikToks with background gameplay.

 ## Demo